pandas-dev/pandas/doc/source/getting_started/index.rst

             <div id="collapseThree" class="collapse" data-parent="#accordion">
                 <div class="card-body">

 Selecting or filtering specific rows and/or columns?
-Filtering the data on a condition?
+Filtering the data on a particular condition?
 Methods for slicing, selecting, and extracting the data you need are available in pandas.

 .. image:: ../_static/schemas/03_subset_columns_rows.svg